jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 ## What are the available treatments?

-{% admonition(type="danger", icon="danger", title="CONSISTENCY IS KEY") %}

-Many of the treatments **do not work right away**, and need time with regular use before there is significant improvement in your symptoms.

-{% end %}

 CRS is often a **long-term condition**.
 While it might not be fully “curable,” **most people can manage symptoms well** with the right treatments.
 Your doctor will suggest likely a combination of the following to start:

 ### First-line / Cornerstone treatments